lemire/EWAHBoolArray/README.md

 Compilers tested: clang++, g++, Intel compiler, Microsoft Visual Studio

-It assumes an x64 processor.
+It works on x64 processors as well as on 32-bit ARM processors.

 Versions 0.5 and above assume that the compiler supports the C++11 standard.